Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 The queen of Thórsmörk

-Climbing it is as challenging as pronouncing its name… 😉 Útigönguhöfði is the queen of Thórsmörk.
+Útigönguhöfði is the queen of Thórsmörk.
 It stands majestically tall & proud, embraced by the mighty valleys of the Krossá and Hvanná rivers.
 You just can’t help standing in awe & admiration before it.
-The impressive Hvannárgil canyon runs below its slopes and together they form a beautiful circuit.
+And climbing it is as challenging as pronouncing its name… 😉

 How to climb Útigönguhöfði

-The ‘easiest’ way is to take the path up from Básar.
+The ‘easiest’ way up to Útigönguhöfði is via the path from the Básar hut on the west side of the mountain.
 I wouldn’t recommend going over Útigönguhöfði on the way down from Fimmvörðuháls.
-It’s easy to lose track from that direction, and there are only a few marker poles to indicate the route beyond Morinsheiði.
+It’s easy to lose track from that direction, and there are only a few marker poles to indicate the route beyond the Morinsheiði plateau.

-Be prepared for some serious crawling up the rocks on either side.
+The Útigönguhöfði hike requires some serious crawling on either side.
 But at least on the Básar side you can still see where the track is going, and there are chains attached to the upper parts.
 The views from the top are absolutely worth the hardcore slogging up the mountain!

 How much time do you need?

 From the Básar hut it takes about 2 hours to walk to the top of Útigönguhöfði, at a lofty height of 800 metres.
-Count on at least 7 to 8 hours for the entire circuit, including rest breaks for a picnic and a Wilderness Coffee, and time to take in the incredible scenery.
+Count on at least 7 to 8 hours for the entire circuit with Hvánnargil Canyon, including rest breaks for a picnic and a Wilderness Coffee.
+And of course enough time to take in the incredible scenery.

 Steep mountains and deep canyons

-There are of course some steep sections on Fimmvörðuháls too, but nowhere near as the ones on Útigönguhöfði – especially on the way down towards Morinsheiði.
+There are several steep sections on Fimmvörðuháls too, but nowhere near as the ones on Útigönguhöfði – especially on the way down towards Morinsheiði.

 Útigönguhöfði upper path.
 Yes, it’s steep…